Climate and Nature Bill: Opposition parties

-The Liberal Democrats have supported the bill since its introduction—and at all government levels where they have representation.
-Their leader, Ed Davey, and deputy leader, Daisy Cooper, have acted as co-sponsors of the bill.
-Savage and Redesdale, as primary sponsors in the Commons and Lords, have been supported by all Lib Dem MPs, 32 Lib Dem Peers, 17 Lib Dem-led councils—including Richmond, Bath and North East Somerset and Watford—and 487 Lib Dem signatories of Zero Hour's Climate and Nature Declaration.
+The Liberal Democrats supported the bill from its first introduction—and did so at all government levels where they have representation.
+Their leader, Ed Davey, and deputy leader, Daisy Cooper, acted as co-sponsors of the bill.
+Savage and Redesdale, as primary sponsors in the Commons and Lords, were supported by all Lib Dem MPs, 32 Lib Dem Peers, 17 Lib Dem-led councils—including Richmond, Bath and North East Somerset and Watford—and 487 Lib Dem signatories of Zero Hour's Climate and Nature Declaration.

-Davey said, before COP26—"our last, best hope to stop world-changing climate change"—that:The climate is changing before our eyes.
+Davey said, before COP26—"[our] last, best hope to stop world changing climate change"—that:The climate is changing before our eyes.
 We are seeing flash flooding in London and heat waves across the country.
 We need to act now—and this bill is our way to do that.
-[By backing] this bill, [the Conservative Government could have shown] the world we are acting to cut emissions and stop the climate emergency.Ahead of Savage's second reading, 58 Lib Dem Parliamentarians—including Cooper and (co-deputy leader in the Lords) Baroness Walmsley—urged Keir Starmer to "showcase cross-party consensus on the need for an integrated approach to the climate-nature crisis", adding:We, Liberal Democrats, commend your and the Government's determination to elevate the UK's global climate and nature leadership.
+[By backing] this bill, [the Conservative Government could have shown] the world we are acting to cut emissions and stop the climate emergency.Ahead of Savage's second reading in January 2025, 58 Lib Dem Parliamentarians—including Cooper and (the co-deputy leader in the Lords) Baroness Walmsley—urged Keir Starmer to "showcase cross party consensus on the need for an integrated approach to the climate-nature crisis", adding:We, Liberal Democrats, commend your and the Government's determination to elevate the UK's global climate and nature leadership.
 However, without legislation that unites our climate and nature plans, they will continue to be developed in isolation.
-This means your clean energy and nature restoration ambitions may fail—and, equally worryingly—may make both crises worse.The Green Party have also supported the bill since its first introduction in 2020, and unlike the Liberal Democrats, pledged to deliver a Climate and Nature Act in their 2024 Westminster manifesto to "address the full extent of the climate and nature crisis in line with the most up-to-date science—and ensure a comprehensive and joined-up approach to the ecological emergency."
-Zack Polanski, the leader of the Green Party, proposed a successful motion at the London Assembly in 2021, saying that:The bill puts in place the strong and decisive action needed to reverse the climate and ecological crisis.
-[The Assembly's] support for this sends a message to the Government that the UK must play its fair and proper role in reducing greenhouse gas and protecting and restoring biodiverse habitats.
+This means your clean energy and nature restoration ambitions may fail—and, equally worryingly—may make both crises worse.The Green Party also supported the bill from its first introduction in 2020 and, unlike the Lib Dems, pledged to "deliver a Climate and Nature Act" in their 2024 Westminster manifesto to "address the full extent of the climate and nature crisis in line with the most up to date science—and ensure a comprehensive and joined up approach to the ecological emergency".
+Zack Polanski, now leader of the Green Party, proposed a successful motion at the London Assembly in 2021, which prompted Sadiq Khan to also support the campaign, saying that:[The bill] puts in place the strong and decisive action needed to reverse the climate and ecological crisis.
+[The Assembly's] support for this sends a message to the Government that the UK must play its fair and proper role in reducing greenhouse gas emissions and protecting and restoring biodiverse habitats.
 We can make sure London leads the way, just like the Assembly did in 2018 by urging the Mayor of London to declare a climate emergency.
-As chair of C40 Cities, and a supporter of UK100's Net Zero Pledge, the Mayor can and should support this motion.Plaid Cymru, Social Democratic and Labour Party and Alliance Party of Northern Ireland officially support the bill.
+As chair of C40 Cities, and a supporter of UK100's Net Zero Pledge, the Mayor can and should support this motion.Plaid Cymru, Social Democratic and Labour Party and Alliance Party of Northern Ireland officially supported the bill.